-Performance counters and their companion control MSRs are shared between two logical processors sharing a processor core if the processor core supports Hyper-Threading Technology.
+Performance counters and their companion control MSRs are shared between two logical processors sharing a processor core if the processor core supports Hyper-Threading Technology and is based on Intel NetBurst microarchitecture.
 They are not shared between logical processors in different cores or different physical packages.
 As a result, software must manage the use of these resources, based on the topology of performance monitoring resources.
 Performance counter interrupts, events, and precise event monitoring support can be set up and allocated on a per thread (per logical processor) basis.

-See Section 18.16, "Performance Monitoring and Hyper-Threading Technology."
+See Section 18.17, "Performance Monitoring and Hyper-Threading Technology in Processors Based on Intel NetBurst Microarchitecture."